-With online sports betting about to take hold in Canada, it’s going to get even easier.
-Here’s a quick guide to betting on the playoffs and Finals, including live NBA Playoff odds and NBA Finals odds from the top online sportsbooks.
+Here’s a quick guide to betting on the NBA playoffs and Finals, including live NBA Playoff odds from the top Canadian online sportsbooks.

 See below for current odds on NBA playoff games.
 Also available are overall series bets, games won or lost in series, and individual and team props per game/series.
-Click on any odds to go straight to the sportsbook and claim your new-player bonus.
+Click on any betting odds to go straight to the sportsbook and get started.

 How to sign up to an online betting site in Canada

 When the first online sportsbooks launch in Canada, NBA betting will be a simple three-step process: